-The Company is a publicly owned Canadian corporation, the shares of which are owned by Canadian residents, US residents, and residents of other countries.
-The Company is not owned or controlled directly or indirectly by another corporation or any foreign government.
-There are no arrangements, known to the Company, the operation of which may at a subsequent date result in a change of control of the Company.
+We are a publicly owned Canadian corporation, the shares of which are owned by Canadian residents, US residents, and residents of other countries.
+We are not owned or controlled directly or indirectly by another corporation or any foreign government.
+There are no arrangements, known to us, the operation of which may at a subsequent date result in a change of control of our company.